pantheon-systems/documentation/source/_docs/account-billing.md

 2. Click the **Billing** tab.

 ### Roles & Permissions
-The permission to manage credit cards and view billing history (invoices and transactions) is granted only to the role of **Site Owners** / **User in Charge** at the site-level.
+The permission to manage credit cards and view billing history (invoices and transactions) is granted only to the role of **Site Owners** at the site-level.
 You can see who is assigned this role by clicking **<span class="glyphicons glyphicons-group"></span> Team** in the Site Dashboard.
 Other roles do not have access to billing as described on this page.

 <div class="alert alert-info">
 <h4 class="info">Note</h4>